mikeyPower/final-year-group-project/README.md

             4.You will be presented with your ticket Reference code

-Feature Number 12 | Administrator | I need to be able to manage  the responses so I can know who is attending Feature Number 22 | Administrator | I want to be able to see the rsvp list Feature Number 24 | Administrator | I want to be able to see a report of who is attending an event Feature Number 25 | Administrator | I want confirmation that people are registered to attend (RSVP’d) in order to have the correct number of staff for the event
+Feature Number 12 | Administrator | I need to be able to manage  the responses so I can know who is attending<br />
+Feature Number 22 | Administrator | I want to be able to see the rsvp list<br />
+Feature Number 24 | Administrator | I want to be able to see a report of who is attending an event<br />
+Feature Number 25 | Administrator | I want confirmation that people are registered to attend (RSVP’d) in order to have the correct number of staff for the event

       1.In order to view who is attending an event, follow the following steps: